Jersey Shore Cast Gets Party Started on First Day of Reunion

 However, Mr. Party Boy himself, Mike "The Situation" Sorrentino, was missing as he was stuck in New York.
 The same day he pleaded guilty to a charge of tax evasion and he faces a maximum sentence of five years in jail.

-But fret not, the court did approved Mike's request to travel to Florida for the Jersey Shore Family Vacation reunion show while under probation.
+But fret not, the court approved Mike's request to travel to Florida for the Jersey Shore Family Vacation reunion show while under probation.

 In December, E!
-News reported that Sammi "Sweetheart" Giancola would not be joining the show in order to from past drama with ex-boyfriend Ronnie.
+News reported that Sammi "Sweetheart" Giancola would not be joining the show because of past drama with ex-boyfriend Ronnie.

 It's time! ?
 Here's how the #JerseyShore crew prepared before jetting off to Miami for #JSFamilyVacation: https://t.co/fOcE5MS3ba pic.twitter.com/ywp4ommxvS— Jersey Shore (@JerseyShoreMTV) January 19, 2018